DataDog/documentation/content/en/real_user_monitoring/guide/mobile-sdk-upgrade.md

 ### Session Replay

-On instructions how to setup Mobile Session Replay reference to [Mobile Session Replay Setup and Configuration][4]
+For instructions on setting up Mobile Session Replay, see [Mobile Session Replay Setup and Configuration][4].

 {{% /tab %}}
 {{% tab "iOS" %}}

-With the extraction of different products into independent modules the way the SDK is configured is altered and moved to dedicated modules.
+With the extraction of different products into independent modules, the SDK configuration is organized by module.

 > The SDK must be initialized before enabling any product.